A machine learning route between band mapping and band structure: Introduction

-To navigate and comprehend band mapping data globally, we propose an analytical framework (see Fig. \ref{fig:overview}b) for reconstructing the photoemission (or quasiparticle) BS as a set of energy (or electronic) bands, formed by energy values (i.e. band loci) connected along momentum coordinates.
-Because the local maxima of photoemission intensities are not always good indicators of band loci, we exploit the connection between theory and experiment in our framework, based on a probabilistic machine learning \cite{Murphy2012,Ghahramani2015} model to approximate the intensity data from band mapping experiments.
-The gist of the model is rooted in the Bayes rule,
+A method balancing the two sides will extract the band dispersion with sufficiently high accuracy and be scalable to multidimensional datasets, therefore providing the basis for distilling structural information from complex band mapping data and for building efficient tools for annotating and understanding spectra.
+In this regard, we propose a computational framework (see Fig. \ref{fig:overview}b) for global reconstruction of the photoemission (or quasiparticle) BS as a set of energy (or electronic) bands, formed by energy values (i.e. band loci) connected along momentum coordinates.
+This local connectedness assumption is more valid than using local maxima of photoemission intensities because local maxima are not always good indicators of band loci \cite{Moser2017}.
+We exploit the connection between theory and experiment in our framework, based on a probabilistic machine learning \cite{Murphy2012,Ghahramani2015} model to approximate the intensity data from band mapping experiments.
+The gist of the model is rooted in Bayes rule,